Prudential PLC Acquires Shares of 155,666 Magna International Inc. (NYSE:MGA)

 Prudential PLC acquired a new stake in Magna International Inc. (NYSE:MGA) (TSE:MG) during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund acquired 155,666 shares of the company’s stock, valued at approximately $7,122,000.
 Prudential PLC owned 0.05% of Magna International as of its most recent filing with the Securities and Exchange Commission.

 A number of other institutional investors and hedge funds have also recently made changes to their positions in MGA.
 DNB Asset Management AS lifted its holdings in Magna International by 4.0% in the 2nd quarter.
 DNB Asset Management AS now owns 258,976 shares of the company’s stock valued at $11,532,000 after purchasing an additional 9,897 shares in the last quarter.
 Manning & Napier Group LLC increased its position in Magna International by 3.8% in the third quarter.
 Manning & Napier Group LLC now owns 42,684 shares of the company’s stock worth $1,952,000 after buying an additional 1,549 shares during the period.
-Comerica Bank increased its holdings in shares of Magna International by 2.7% during the second quarter.
-Comerica Bank now owns 16,563 shares of the company’s stock valued at $800,000 after purchasing an additional 440 shares during the period.
-Captrust Financial Advisors acquired a new position in shares of Magna International during the second quarter valued at $39,000.
+Comerica Bank increased its position in Magna International by 2.7% in the second quarter.
+Comerica Bank now owns 16,563 shares of the company’s stock worth $800,000 after buying an additional 440 shares during the period.
+Captrust Financial Advisors acquired a new stake in Magna International in the second quarter worth $39,000.
 Finally, Sound Shore Management Inc CT acquired a new position in shares of Magna International during the second quarter valued at $67,504,000.
 58.06% of the stock is currently owned by institutional investors.

 MGA opened at $52.98 on Wednesday.
 Magna International Inc. has a fifty-two week low of $22.75 and a fifty-two week high of $57.09.
 The business has a 50-day moving average of $49.88 and a 200-day moving average of $45.88.
 The company has a debt-to-equity ratio of 0.38, a current ratio of 1.27 and a quick ratio of 0.81.
 The company has a market capitalization of $15.84 billion, a PE ratio of -84.09, a price-to-earnings-growth ratio of 6.57 and a beta of 1.62.

 A number of brokerages have recently commented on MGA.
-TD Securities raised their price target on Magna International from $58.00 to $64.00 and gave the company a “buy” rating in a report on Monday, October 26th.
+Royal Bank of Canada raised their price target on Magna International from $56.00 to $60.00 and gave the company an “outperform” rating in a report on Monday, August 10th.
+Citigroup raised their price target on Magna International from $57.00 to $60.00 and gave the company a “buy” rating in a report on Monday, August 10th.
+JPMorgan Chase & Co. raised their price target on Magna International from $60.00 to $69.00 and gave the company an “overweight” rating in a report on Thursday, October 22nd.
 Barclays raised their price target on Magna International from $47.00 to $54.00 and gave the company an “equal weight” rating in a report on Thursday, October 22nd.
-Credit Suisse Group raised their price target on Magna International from $57.00 to $62.00 and gave the company an “outperform” rating in a report on Wednesday, August 12th.
-KeyCorp raised their price target on Magna International from $55.00 to $59.00 and gave the company an “overweight” rating in a report on Monday, August 10th.
-Finally, Citigroup raised their price target on Magna International from $57.00 to $60.00 and gave the company a “buy” rating in a report on Monday, August 10th.
+Finally, Credit Suisse Group raised their price target on Magna International from $57.00 to $62.00 and gave the company an “outperform” rating in a report on Wednesday, August 12th.
 Seven investment analysts have rated the stock with a hold rating, eight have given a buy rating and one has given a strong buy rating to the stock.
 Magna International presently has a consensus rating of “Buy” and a consensus target price of $55.40.

 About Magna International